christopherdavies2/automation_test_template/README.md

 In order to run the tests you will need JDK 8 and Maven 3.6.1.
-You will need to download the Chrome and Gecko web drivers and place them in the 'src/test/resources/webdrivers/mac' and 'src/test/resources/webdrivers/windows' folders.
-This is so that this repo can be a git template as git will not accept any files over 10mb in a template.
+You will need to download the Chrome and Gecko web drivers and place them in the 'src/test/resources/webdrivers/mac' and 'src/test/resources/webdrivers/windows' folders, you will also need to strip off the .exe extension from the webdriver file.
+The drivers have been left out of the repo as a git template can not have any files over 10mb in a template.

 # Run Tests